okeeffed/cheat-sheets/Machine-Learning/ML-Udemy.md

 These models aren't necessarily more advanced than the other linear regression models that we have looked at so far.

 In this model, we will basically only require 1 independent variable `level` and the `salaries` column will becoome the DV y.

+**Note:** always ensure that X is a vector of matrices and that y is a vector.